 Budget perspectives 2020

-John McCarthy, Chief Economist for the Economic division at the Department of Finance, will present on the macroeconomic outlook, and Carl Emmerson, Deputy Director of the Institute for Fiscal Studies, will discuss pension automatic enrolment.
+John McCarthy, Chief Economist for the Economic division at the Department of Finance, presented on the macroeconomic outlook, and Carl Emmerson, Deputy Director of the Institute for Fiscal Studies, discussed pension automatic enrolment.

 Registration & Coffee